rpatterson/service-logging/README.rst

 .. image:: https://github.com/rpatterson/service-logging/workflows/Run%20linter,%20tests%20and,%20and%20release/badge.svg

-Python logging configurations done The Right Way for programs that may run in the foreground or background.
+Useful for programs that may run in the foreground or background.

 Installation